List of Shortland Street characters introduced in 2015: Pixie Hannah

-Pikitea Rose "Pixie" Hannah, played by Thomasin McKenzie, made her first appearance on 25 March 2015.
+Pikitia Rose "Pixie" Hannah, played by Thomasin McKenzie, made her first appearance on 25 March 2015.
 Thomasin McKenzie is a second-generation Shortland Street actor as the daughter of Miranda Harcourt, who has played many recurring roles including Madeline Trent in 2000 and as Susan Rolleston being the mother of Boyd Rolleston in 2013.

 After initially clashing with fellow footballer Harry Warner (Reid Walker), the two become good friends and they begin to date.
 During football practice, Pixie collapses and it was later revealed she had bone cancer in her right leg, leading to treatment.
 Her brothers Jack (Reuben Milner) and Curtis (Jayden Daniels) feed her marijuana brownies as pain relief.
 Following two large surgeries, the tumour was removed and Pixie enters remission.
 To celebrate her 14th birthday, Pixie goes away on holiday with the Warners but after helping Harry get out of a dangerous river, she develops pneumonia and as a result of her chemotherapy-suppressed immune system, she is hospitalised and suffering breathing problems.
 Pixie confesses her love to Harry and dies, surrounded by her family.

 On the 2018 cliffhanger, her voice was featured when Mo suffered a punctured lung, and is dying after coughing out blood after kissing Kate inadvertently forced haematoma and blood clot out of his lungs.